13 min read

 Creating Compound Components

-The Blade Modal Component
+The Blade Modal (with Alpine.js)

 <!-- resources/views/components/ui/modal.blade.php -->